About Michael Boldin

 As a practical matter, however, the TAC is on the political far right, opposing a whole array of federal laws and regulations.
 It has gained wide support among hard-line libertarians and neo-Confederates who are still angry at the powers the federal government accumulated after the Civil War that allowed it, among other things, to act against segregation, discrimination and other social ills.
 (In the 1950s, several states tried unsuccessfully to resist desegregation by nullifying federal laws.
 The courts have consistently rejected nullification as unconstitutional.)
 The group’s site, in another indication of its politics, rails against centrist Supreme Court Justice Ruth Bader Ginsburg as a “dedicated Socialist.”

-For the past several years, Boldin has crisscrossed the country, taking the TAC’s nullification message to supporters known as “Tenthers.”
-Its “Nullify Now!” conferences have been held in cities including Austin, Texas, Jacksonville and Orlando, Fla., and Manchester, N.H.
+For a time, Boldin crisscrossed the country, taking the TAC’s nullification message to supporters known as “Tenthers.”
+Its “Nullify Now!” conferences were held between 2010 and 2013 in cities including Austin, Texas, Jacksonville and Orlando, Fla., and Manchester, N.H.

-These conferences are often headlined by prominent figures in the antigovernment “Patriot” movement, which has been growing by leaps and bounds in the last three years.
+These conferences were often headlined by prominent figures in the antigovernment “Patriot” movement, which years grew dramatically after the election of Barack Obama in 2008.
 The Austin gathering, for instance, featured Art Thompson of the John Birch Society, which once argued that President Dwight D. Eisenhower was a communist agent, and Stewart Rhodes, head of the conspiracy-minded Oath Keepers, a group that encourages police officers and soldiers to disobey “unconstitutional” orders.
 Kevin Gutzman, a professor of history at Western Connecticut State University and author of The Politically Incorrect Guide to the Constitution, also spoke.

-The TAC’s partner in this endeavor is the Foundation for a Free Society, which espouses the libertarian free-market theories of Murray Rothbard and the Austrian School of Economics.
+The TAC’s partner in this endeavor was the Foundation for a Free Society, which espouses the libertarian free-market theories of Murray Rothbard and the Austrian school of economics.
 Foundation leader Jason Rink has described the federal government as the primary threat to liberty.